ABOUT THE LINC SYSTEM

 How will LINC help?

 We know that lions, especially male lions, can move large distances between populations.
 But we are not sure of which populations are healthy enough to send out dispersing males, how often this happens or where they reach.
 This activity of dispersing is one of the most important ecological processes, although it remains one of the least understood.
+By working together we increase the probability of detecting these dispersers and understanding their movements.

 Why open source?